DhiaSn/CleanArchitectureDDD/README.md

-# CleanArchitectureDDD
+# Clean Architecture DDD

 ## Overview
 CleanArchitectureDDD is a modular project implementing the Clean Architecture design pattern.
-The solution emphasizes separation of concerns and scalability, ensuring maintainability and testability.
+The solution emphasizes the separation of concerns and scalability, ensuring maintainability and testability.

 ## Project Structure
 The project is organized into four primary layers, each serving a distinct purpose: